The $\omega$-Condition Number: Applications to Optimal Preconditioning and Low Rank Generalized Jacobian Updating: Optimal Conditioning for Generalized Jacobians

 Moreover, we obtain the following expression for the inverse {

 } Therefore, the inverse of $K(U)$ in matrix form is given by

 Finally, we obtain $\gamma^*$ by calculating the product $\gamma^* = K(U)^{-1}b(U)$ which yields

-for all $i=1,\ldots,t$.
-Since $\gamma^*$ is the unique zero of the gradient of $\omega$, we conclude that it belongs to $\Omega$ and solves~\Cref{eq:minlowrank}. \end{proof} We note that the optimal $\omega$-preconditioner for the rank one update in~\Cref{thm:optrankonegamma} is obtained from~\Cref{eq:optgammalowrank} when $t=1$.
-On the other hand, we can also employ the Cholesky decomposition of $A$ to derive the optimal $\omega$-preconditioner in~\Cref{thm:lowrankupdate}.
-We state this in the following corollary. \begin{corollary} Given $A$ and $U$ as in~\Cref{thm:lowrankupdate}.
-Let $A=LL^T$ be the Cholesky decomposition of $A$.
-Then, the formula for the optimal $\omega$-preconditioner $\gamma^*$ in~\Cref{eq:optgammalowrank} holds with the replacement
+for all $i\in[t]$.
+Since $\gamma^*$ is the unique zero of the gradient of $\omega$, we conclude that it belongs to $\Omega$ and solves~\Cref{eq:minlowrank}. \end{proof} We note that the $\omega$-optimal conditioning for the rank one update in~\Cref{thm:optrankonegamma} is obtained from~\Cref{eq:optgammalowrank} when $t=1$.
+On the other hand, we can also employ the Cholesky decomposition of $A$ to derive the $\omega$-optimal conditioning in~\Cref{thm:lowrankupdate}.
+We state this in the following corollary.